blacklightpy/vaultofknowledge/🤠 Personal/Creative and Recreational/Metal Gear Saga.md

 - He is sent on a mission to ambush the Guerrilla leader Kazuhira Miller
 - Miller and Big Boss becomes friends
 - They create the MSF (Military Sans Frontiers) to honour the will of The Boss.
-Metal Gear: Portable Ops also happened during this time period.
+Events of Metal Gear: Portable Ops also happened during this time period.
 1974: Peace Walker Incident
 - The MSF gets a contract from Ramon Galvez Mena and Paz Ortega Andrade.
 - They need assistance for defending Costa Rica, but Big Boss initially refuses.